animehunter123/backups_checker/README.md

 # To Do

+* Add some type of H1 to explain what this app does, its not easy to understand what this app does atm

-* Fix Navbar (its not expanded completely), use tailwind css for styling (instead of the boring bootstrap)
+* Fix Navbar (its not expanded completely), use tailwind css for styling (instead of the boring bootstrap) --> Actually I think Material UI is the way to go!!!

 * add the filename to the backup status (with its original timestamp as well)